 Top 5 observability platforms

-Once you have a clear idea of your organizational goals, observability platforms can be compared.
+You can easily employ these observability platforms once you have a clear idea of your organizational goals and use cases.
 Here are the leading five options:

 Middleware